Austin DSA Bylaws

 3. Establish an email address to function as a confidential reporting “hotline” that is only accessible by the HGOs;

-4. Develop template forms both for reporting and responding to accusations of harassment in the form required by the Resolution; and
+4. Maintain forms both for reporting and responding to complaints and grievance appeals, per Sections 5.B.IV.4 and 6.A.V of the UGP; and

 5. Handle complaints in the manner prescribed by the Resolution.